See how well you suit this job in Career Planner.

 There are two ways to become a paramedic, either take an approved university course in paramedic science (available at diploma, foundation degree and BSc level), or apply for a position within an ambulance trust as a student paramedic and be trained while you are working.

 Paramedics must be registered with the Health and Care Professions Council (HCPC) in order to practice and so any course that you take (full or part time) must be HPC-approved.

 The HPC currently lists nearly 50 approved courses of paramedic training; this includes:

 You can find the list of approved providers on the HPC website.

 Each NHS ambulance service trust may have its own individual entry requirements for student paramedic posts; either check for details in the job advertisement (see NHS Jobs ) or contact the trust directly for further details.

 The number of vacancies advertised is very limited.
 Student paramedic training can take up to five years of part-time study alongside work.

 Vacancies will be subject to open competition and candidates applying for these will come from a variety of backgrounds and hold a range of qualifications.
 Some will have had experience of working in the ambulance service already (e.g. as an emergency care assistant or ambulance care assistant), or another part of the NHS, but there will also be applicants from outside of the NHS, with other skills and experience.

-The full-time university courses take between two and four years (depending on which course you take).
 The degrees combine a mixture of work experience on ambulance and hospital placements with theoretical studies.
-Details can be found by using the course finder tool on NHS Careers .
+Details can be found by using the course finder tool on Health Careers .